Ila-bura/C-est-la-V/README.md

 #### Search bar

+Multiple tests were carried out to test the serach functionality:

 <details><summary>-The Go button is clicked without typing anything in the search field: the alert "Please type something" appears in the space right below the nav bar and automatically disappears after 3 seconds.
 The user is redirected to the Recipes page displaying the full list of recipes.</summary>
 <img src="static/readme-images/readme-empty-search.png" >
 </details>

 <details><summary>-A keyword that is known to be in one of the recipe title (e.g "noodles" or "soup") is typed in the search bar and the Go button is clicked.
-The recipe card containing that keyword is displayed on the page.</summary>
+The recipe card containing that keyword in the title is displayed on the page.</summary>
 <img src="static/readme-images/readme-title-search.png" >
 </details>

 <details><summary>-A keyword that is known to be in one of the recipe title (e.g "noodles" or "soup") is typed in the search bar and the enter button is clicked.
-The recipe card containing that keyword is displayed on the page.</summary>
+The recipe card containing that keyword in the title is displayed on the page.</summary>
 <img src="static/readme-images/readme-title-search-enter.png" >
 </details>